 The FTC is Watching Your Hard Drive Destruction and IT Disposal Practices

-If one of your recycled computers shows up on eBay – with consumer information intact – you may be called by the FTC to discuss your hard drive destruction and IT Asset Disposal practices.
-With the outbreak of data leaks in recent years, the eyes of consumers and law enforcement are on your company’s data handling procedures, all the way down to how you dispose of computers.
+If one of your recycled computers shows up on eBay – with consumer information intact – your hard drive destruction and IT Asset Disposal practices may be audited.
+With the outbreak of data leaks in recent years, data destruction procedures are in the spotlight – all the way down to how you dispose of computers.
 The photo shows an unsecured computer recycling staging area.

 The Federal Trade Commission (FTC) is responsible for enforcing the “Disposal Rule” which requires companies to properly dispose of personally identifiable information (PII) on computer hard drives or other digital media.
 The goal is to reduce the risk of data breaches and identity theft by holding companies accountable for their handling of consumer information.
 This rule sets the crosshairs of the FTC on the computer-recycling, IT Asset Disposal and digital media destruction process of an organization.

 The price mishandling consumer data is about $1,000 for every affected consumer in the event of a breach.
 This doesn’t sound like much but consider that a hard drive may contain hundreds of thousands of client records, and suddenly a single infraction has bankrupted your business.
 This does not cover your Lost Business Costs such as: lost customers, legal costs and investigations.

 The Fair Credit Reporting Act (FCRA) dictates that credit-reporting companies may not “furnish” consumer data to unauthorized third parties and prescribes penalties of as much as $1,000 for every affected consumer.
 A lawsuit under the FCRA does not require proof of identity theft or any out-of-pocket losses.